Should I fix my energy or stay on the Price Cap?

 As prices change every 30 minutes, with cheaper rates at certain times of the day when nationwide demand is lower, if you can shift your usage outside of peak periods, the tariff could help you save even more.
 Yet if you need to use lots of energy during peak periods, you could end up paying more.

-According to Octopus, due to volatile wholesale energy prices, it is currently only recommending the tariff to customers with solar panels, home batteries and EVs – as these households may be able to more easily shift use outside of peak periods, or they need to use a lot of electricity overnight to charge their EVs.
+Agile Octopus is good for those with home batteries, EVs or storage heaters – as these households may be able to more easily shift use outside of peak periods, or they need to use a lot of electricity overnight to charge their EVs.
+But it can be worthwhile for anyone who can nimbly shift their usage to take advantage of super-cheap off-peak times.

 The tariff is electricity-only (so you'll need a separate gas tariff if you have gas) and for existing customers only.
 If you're not already with the supplier, you'll need to move to its standard tariff first.
 You'll also need to get a smart meter, if you don't already have one, so if you don't want (or can't get) one, it's not for you.